+•••••

-1. Introduction 3
+1. 4

-Background 3
+Background 4

-Interface between the CSM RA and national requirements in Great Britain 3
+Where on the railway system does the CSM REA apply?
+5

 Purpose of this guidance 6

-More information 7

-2. Applying the CSM RA 9
+2. Applying the CSM REA 7

-When does the CSM RA apply?
-9
+When does the CSM REA apply?
+7

-What are technical, operational and organisation changes?
-10
+What are technical, operational and organisational changes?

-Who has duties under the CSM RA?
 12

-Where on the railway system does the CSM RA apply?
+Who has duties under the CSM REA?
 13

 How does the proposer determine the significance of a change?
 14

-3. Applying the risk management process of the CSM RA 16
+3. Applying the risk management process of the CSM REA 17

 What does the risk management process involve?
-16
+17

 What are the main phases of the risk management process?
-16

-Proven in use to have an acceptable safety level 24
+17

+Hazard record 30

+Other documentation 31

+Demonstration of system compliance 31

+Independent assessment 32

+Avoiding duplication of assessment processes 34

-Further information and references 32
+Further information and references 36

-4. The role of the assessment body 34
+4. The role of the assessment body 37

 What is the role of the assessment body?
+37

-Safety assessment report
+Safety assessment report 38

-5. Miscellaneous requirements for specific duty holders
+5. Miscellaneous requirements for specific duty holders 40

-Railway undertakings and infrastructure managers
+Railway undertakings and infrastructure managers 40

-Entities in charge of maintenance
+Entities in charge of maintenance 40

-Supervision by national safety authorities
+Supervision by national safety authorities 40

-An nex 1: Determining the significance of a change

-An nex 2: Criteria for assessment bodies 42

-Anı nex 3: Relaxed criteria where a significant change is not to be mutually recognised 46

-An nex 4: Guidance on organisational change 49

-An nex 5: Case study on designing in risk control 55

-Annex 6: Glossary of terms and acronyms59